gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 gatsby new gatsby-site-section https://github.com/gatsbyjs/gatsby-starter-hello-world
 ```

-You now have a folder called `gatsby-site-section` containing a basic Gatsby website.
-Open the new folder in your code editor and `cd` (change directory) into the folder in your command line to continue:
+You should now have a folder called `gatsby-site-section` containing a basic Gatsby website.
+Open the new folder in your code editor and `cd` (change directory) into the folder in your terminal to continue:

 ```shell
 cd gatsby-site-section
 ```

-The `/src` folder contains all code for the Gatsby site.
-In the Gatsby build stage [every file in the `/src/pages` folder will result in a HTML file](/docs/recipes/#creating-pages-automatically).
-Currently, the only page file is the root `/src/pages/index.js`:
+The `/src` folder contains most of the front-end code for the Gatsby site.
+In the Gatsby [build](/docs/glossary#build) process, [every component file in the `/src/pages` folder will automatically create an HTML page](/docs/recipes/#creating-pages-automatically).
+Currently, the only page created is from the index page component in `/src/pages/index.js`:

 ```jsx:title=/gatsby-site-section/src/pages/index.js
 import React from "react"